 And everyone who competes for the prize is temperate in all things.
-Now they do it to obtain a perishable crown, but we for an imperishable crown
+Now they do it to obtain a perishable crown, but we for an imperishable crown.

 A story is told of John, a Montana rancher, who spent his days working alongside his father and grandfather.
 He anticipated how his own sons would follow in their footsteps.

 Finally, eight-year-old Jess was ready to ride along.
 John chose his most reliable horse for Jess.
-Side by side, they worked in the pastures through the day.
+Side by side, they worked in the pastures throughout the day.
 As evening approached, they turned for the long ride home.

 Jess challenged John to a race, and before he could caution him, Jess took off.
 What began as a trot turned into a lope until the horse was at a dead run.
 The small boy had no strength to stop the large animal.
 In terror, he cried frantically, “Daddy, help me!”